 South of the Clouds, Vietnam and Yunnan Tour

 Travel by rail and road from Vietnam's Tonkinese Alps up the Red River Valley into Yunnan.
-Awe-inspiring landscapes and no less than 3 World Heritage Sites
+Awe-inspiring landscapes including 4 Chinese and Vietnamese World Heritage Sites

 Vietnam and China tour

 South of the Clouds – a 16-day northern Vietnam and China tour.
 When a Yunnanese Prince crossed the cloud-covered mountains of Sichuan to travel to the imperial Chinese court, he informed the Emperor that his Kingdom lay to the ‘south of the clouds’ and the Mandarin translation – Yunnan – has stuck to the present day.